Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 ## Agile Development Process

 ### GitHub Projects
-GitHub Projects served as an Agile tool for this project.
-It isn't a specialized tool, but with the right tags and project creation/issue assignments, it was made to work
+GitHub Projects was employed as an Agile tool for this project.
+By using the appropriate tags, and creating and assigning issues to the project, it was adapted to work effectively.

-* Through it, user stories were used to map out the development progress of the project using the basic Kanban board.
-It helped me to see the backlog of work I needed to complete and move tasks across as I worked on them before testing and signing off to finish them.# MoSCoW Prioritization. img
+* The development progress of the project was mapped out using user stories through a basic Kanban board.
+This allowed me to visualize the backlog of work that needed to be completed and move tasks across as I worked on them before testing and signing off on them to indicate completion.
+Furthermore, MoSCoW Prioritization was implemented to prioritize the tasks based on their importance.
+* img

 ### MoSCoW Prioritization